The new economic imperatives of African railways (4)

 As our exposition in the earlier sections shows, the low traffic density of most African railways limits their profitability prospects.
 Apart from mineral railways, there is simply not enough passenger traffic and freight volume for most African railways to be considered attractive on a cash flow basis alone (World Bank, 2020).
 When analysed through the lens of a monetised SEE impact analysis, however, the non-economic benefits of a railway, become more apparent.
 It also brings to light why governments should bear a significant portion of the financial burden of a railway concession.
 But a SEE approach also makes it easier to make a case for more accommodative financing terms with international and development financial institutions (IFIs and DFIs), which are increasingly similarly inclined.

-Thus, investors must approach the selection of African railway concessions and financing with a SEE mindset.
+Thus, investors must approach the selection of African railway concessions and financing with an SEE mindset.
 A railway financing request or concession invitation should probably get high marks if such considerations are adopted by the sponsors at the outset.
 In this event, the project valuation might set out a lesser financial element at the acquisition stage.
-When this is not the case, the investment decision should be made based on an accurate estimation of the SEE impacts that would ordinarily not be part of the discounted cash flow analysis.
-Upon agreement with the sponsors on a likely more accommodative valuation thereafter, the concession deal could then be sealed with a mutual understanding of the broader SEE benefits.
+When this is not the case, the investment decision should be made based on an accurate estimation of the SEE impacts that would ordinarily not be part of the discounted cashflow analysis.
+Upon agreement with the sponsors on a likely more accomodative valuation thereafter, the concession deal could then be sealed with a mutual understanding of the broader SEE benefits.

 In any case, the increasing global environmental, social and governance (ESG) concern means that investors are starting to factor SEE considerations into their investment decisions.
 It would still be the case, though, that some railway projects would fall below the mark.
 This should be recognized and necessary accommodation made in the financing agreement should the decision be made to go ahead regardless.